 To support the panels during dome kit assembly, a temporary wooden rib system is installed.
 Once all the seams are concreted and the entryways and dormers are concreted, the dome is self supporting and the wooden rib system is removed.
 Most of the wood can be recycled as interior framing.

-In this view of dome kit being assembled a side view of a component panel can be seen.
+A side view of a component panel can be seen above.
 The panel exterior is 3/4″ concrete reinforced with fibers & galvanized steel mesh.
 After the mesh is overlapped and locked between panels, special fiber concrete mixed on site is hand troweled in the seam areas in two applications — bonding agent is applied between the two layers.
 The seam areas average of 2″ thick concrete.

 What are the American Ingenuity triangular and rectangular shaped panels made from?
 Center core of 7″ Expanded Polystyrene R-28 Insulation (not Styrofoam!), exterior is ¾” thick concrete reinforced with fibers & galvanized steel mesh with interior of 1/2″ Georgia-Pacific DensArmor Plus High-Performance gypsum drywall board (which is moisture resistant, mold resistant gypsum and noncombustible).
 None of the materials in the panel are combustible or contain a food source for mold growth.